 Penalties For Vehicular Homicide

 Generally speaking, vehicular homicide is a crime of the second degree.
 Similar offenses include aggravated assault, robbery and manslaughter.
 These second degree crimes are subject to a penalty of five to ten years in state prison and a fine of up to $150,000.
 When alcohol or drugs are involved, vehicular homicide may be charged as a first degree crime which means it can carry much stiffer penalties.
 First degree crimes in New Jersey come with prison sentences of 10 to 20 years and fines of up to $200,000.
 Minimum sentences are imposed for DWI vehicular homicide.
 Convicted defendants are required to serve at least one third of their sentences, or three years, whichever is greater, without the possibility of parole.

 Hire A DWI Lawyer Immediately To Fight This Serious Charge!

-If you have been charged with vehicular homicide while driving under the influence of alcohol or drugs in Ocean or Monmouth Counties, it's imperative that you obtain qualified legal representation immediately.
-Without proper legal representation, building a viable defense to DWI homicide is very difficult.
-If you have been charged with DWI vehicular homicide, you need an experienced attorney to build your case and challenge the evidence against you so you can obtain the best possible result.
+If you have been charged with vehicular homicide while driving under the influence of alcohol or drugs in Ocean or Monmouth Counties it is imperative that you obtain qualified legal representation immediately.
+Without proper legal representation, building a viable defense to DWI vehicular homicide is very difficult.
+If you have been charged with DUI vehicular homicide you need an experienced attorney to build your case and challenge the evidence against you so you can obtain the best possible result.
 You may want to consider the attorneys of Villani & DeLuca, P.C. in Point Pleasant Beach, New Jersey.
 These experienced lawyers can help you obtain the best possible outcome under the circumstances of your case.